Benefits of Weighted Blankets - Reduce Anxiousness, Stress, and Sleep Issues With a Calming Blanket

 While it’s true that the talk of weighted blankets has been picking up since early 2018, this doesn’t mean that they weren’t used before.
 In fact, they’ve been around for generations, ever since therapists found that the core principle behind weighted blankets (deep touch pressure stimulation) has a beneficial effect on people with sensory disorders.

 In recent years, more and more studies have been done that relate the use of weighted blankets with an increase in sleep, better overall sleep patterns, as well as a reduction in stress and anxiety levels.
-Even people who do not suffer from insomnia or related sleep issues can benefit from using a weighted blanket.
+Even people who do not suffer from sleep issues can benefit from using a weighted blanket.
 A lot of healthy people are using them to faster reach the deep REM stage of sleep.
 This means that their productivity levels and mental wellbeing benefit every time they go to bed.

 The Calming Blanket took a year to design, and we did a lot of research to ensure that it’s extra beneficial to people who are struggling with anxiety and stress.
 Global statistics are pretty grim - there’s plenty of stressed out people in the world today.
 In fact, according to the World Health Organisation, one in every four people on this planet is affected by stress, anxiety, or a similar mental disorder.
 Also, women are much more likely to suffer from them than men.